Introduction

 Slippage Tolerance

 Slippage Tolerance allows your trade to be completed even if the coin's price moves from the time you place the order to the time it is executed.
-It is a predetermined number of points, expressed as a dollar value, away from the displayed market price that will be acceptable to fill the MO with protection order.
+It is a predetermined number of points, expressed as a dollar value, away from the displayed indicative price that will be acceptable to fill the MO with protection order.

 If the coin’s price movement is within the tolerance you set, your order will be executed either in full or partially.
 If the coin’s price movement exceeds the tolerance you set, your order will not be executed because partial order fulfilments are not accepted.